Notice to Creditors

 Pursuant to Florida Statute 733.2121(2), the Notice to Creditors must be published once a week for two consecutive weeks, in a newspaper published in the county where the Estate is being administered, or if there is no newspaper published in that county, in a newspaper of general circulation in that county in Florida.

-Pursuant to Florida Statute 733.2121(3)(a), the Personal Representative of the Estate must make a diligent search to determine the name and addresses of creditors of the decedent, even if the claims are not yet due (unmatured, contingent or unliquidated).
+Pursuant to Florida Statute 733.2121(3)(a), the Personal Representative of the Estate must make a diligent search to determine the name and addresses of creditors of the decedent, even if the claims are not yet due (unmatured, contingent, or unliquidated).
 Notifying the Post Office that delivered mail to the decedent to forward the decedent’s mail to the Personal Representative is helpful in determining the names and addresses of some of the decedent’s creditors, as the Personal Representative may then receive billing statements, credit card statements, and bank statements belonging to the decedent.
-Prompt notice must be sent to known creditors (whose are creditors of the decedent known to the Personal Representative that do not require extensive searches to locate) and a copy of the Notice to Creditors should be sent to them directly.
+The prompt notice must be sent to known creditors (whose are creditors of the decedent known to the Personal Representative that do not require extensive searches to locate) and a copy of the Notice to Creditors should be sent to them directly.
 Pursuant to Florida Statute 733.2121(3)(a), a written notice is not required to be sent to any creditor who has already filed a claim against the estate, or whose claim has been paid in full, or whose claim is listed in a Personal Representative’s timely filed Proof of Claim.

 If the decedent was 55 years of age or older at the time of death, the Personal Representative must also send a copy of the Notice of Creditors to the Agency for Health Care Administration within three (3) months after the first publication of the Notice to Creditors, unless the Agency for Health Care Administration has already filed a Statement of Claim against the Estate pursuant to Florida Statute 733.2121(3)(d).